 The divided revenue is used for the scale calculation.
 The income tax charge determined is then multiplied by the number.

-Social security taxes Compulsory social security taxes are levied (collected by CAFAT); the employee contribution (to CAFAT) equals 8.09% of gross salary applicable within various limits.
-A compulsory additional retirement fund (CRE or IRCAFEX) contribution also applies.
+Social security taxes Compulsory social security taxes are levied (collected by CAFAT).
+A mandatory additional retirement fund (CRE and/or IRCAFEX) contributions also apply.

 Local taxes on income There are no local income taxes payable in addition to central government taxes.